tedana’s denoising approach

 Linear regression is used to fit the component time series to each voxel in each of the original, echo-specific data.
 This results in echo- and voxel-specific betas for each of the components.
 The beta values from the linear regression can be used to determine how the fluctuations (in each component timeseries) change across the echo times.

-TE-dependence ( or
+TE-dependence (

 ) and TE-independence (